Rachel44800/OIBSIP_Task3/README.md

 # How to Use

 1. Open a terminal or command prompt.
-2. Navigate to the directory containing password_generator.py.
-3. Run the script by entering: python password_generator.py
+2. Run the script by entering: python my_password_generator.py

 # User Input